What is Horner's syndrome?

 The most common clinical signs of Horner's syndrome are:

-- drooping of the upper eyelid on the affected side (ptosis)
+• the upper eyelid droops on the affected side (ptosis)

-- the pupil of the eye on the affected will be constricted (miosis)
+• the pupil of the eye on the affected is constricted (miosis)

 What causes Horner's syndrome?

 Horner's syndrome is due to a dysfunction of the sympathetic nerves of the eyes and surrounding facial muscles.
-This is part of the autonomic nervous system, which helps to control normal functions such as blinking, muscle tone, etc.
+This is part of the autonomic nervous system, which helps to control normal functions such as blinking and muscle tone.

 The onset of Horner's syndrome can be sudden and without warning.
 In some cases, the dog may have eye symptoms, as well as excessive salivation and/or difficulty eating on the affected side.